Evolution from Flax Linen to NNX#

 model = nnx.merge(graphdef, params, batch_stats, count)

-In this section we will take a look at how to use multiple methods in both frameworks.
-As an example, we will implement an auto-encoder model with three methods: encode, decode, and __call__.
+In this section you will learn how to use multiple methods in both Flax Linen and Flax NNX.
+As an example, you will implement an auto-encoder model with three methods: encode, decode, and __call__.

 class AutoEncoder(nn.Module):